CM4all/qrelay/doc/index.rst

 * :samp:`get_cgroup('CONTROLLERNAME')`: Obtain the cgroup membership
   path for the given controller.

+* :samp:`get_mount_info('MOUNTPOINT')`: Obtain information about a
+  mount point in the client's filesystem namespace.
+The return value is :samp:`nil` if the given path is not a mount point, or a table containing the items :envvar:`root` (root of the mount within the filesystem), :envvar:`filesystem` (the name of the filesystem) and :envvar:`source` (the device which is mounted here)

 The following actions are possible:

 * :samp:`connect("ADDRESS")`: Connect to this address and relay the